We've seen in the lecture that instrument strength is determined by first stage F.

 How do we read the above picture?

-Let's focus on the slightly thicker line for which true F is equal to 2.30.
+Let's focus on the slightly thicker line for which population F is equal to 2.30.

 That line gives the cdf of the noncentral $\chi^2$ distribution with noncentrality parameter 2.30

-Contrapositive: if in an application you obtain a sample $F$ of at least 10, then it is unlikely that the underlying true $F$ was 2.30 (or lower)
+Contrapositive: if in an application you obtain a sample $F$ of at least 10, then it is unlikely that the underlying population $F$ was 2.30 (or lower)

-This is a simple intuitive construction of a confidence interval for true $F$:
+This is a simple intuitive construction of a confidence interval for population $F$:

 Your sample $F$ is 10 implies the confidence interval $F>2.30$ which in turn implies worst case empirical size at most 13.5%